 - How are they serving me?

 - What’s a better way to think about this?

 4. Join Our Free Online Community.

-I know from experience that surrounding yourself with like-minded professionals who are seeking to thrive professionally while finding stillness, calm, and peace accelerates your evolution.
+I know from experience that surrounding yourself with like-minded professionals accelerates your evolution.

-In our free Mindfulness Movement community, we pose questions, tips, and ideas each day to engage your mind in ways that enable you to focus on what’s most important.
+In our free private online community, we pose questions, tips, and ideas each day to engage your mind in ways that enable you to thrive professionally without having to work yourself to death.

 We are a community committed to supporting one another on journeys of professional success and personal contentment.
 Join us through the link below.